nyomanyoga/graduation-classification/README.md

-# Predictive Analytics
+# Graduation Classification
-App for Predictive Analytics using SVD on Google Cloud and deployed using Streamlit.
+This app developed using IBM Cloud and deployed using Streamlit at https://graduation-classification.streamlit.app/

-This app still under development.